artphoney12/Game-Save-Hub/README.md

 GameSave Hub v2.0.1 includes optional Google Drive save/load directly from the Client.

+This feature is useful for customers who want an additional cloud backup option, or for players who want their selected save slot to be stored outside the local PC and Server storage.

 Google Drive support uses `rclone`, which is already bundled with GameSave Hub.
 Users do not need to download or install rclone separately.

 ### Google Drive Features